Albert S. Bard

-Albert S. Bard (Dec.
-19, 1866 - March 25, 1963) was a lawyer and civic activist in New York City.
+Albert Sprague Bard (December 19, 1866 – March 25, 1963) was an American lawyer and civic activist in New York City.
 A graduate of Amherst College and Harvard Law School, he engaged in the practice of corporation and general law until a few years before his death.

 Never married, Bard was an energetic participant in civic and urban affairs.
 Bard exercised his influence through his work on committees of the Bar Association of New York City, the Citizens Union, and the City Club of New York.
 Other organizations of which he was a board member or officer included the Honest Ballot Association, Proportional Representation Committee, The National Roadside Council, Fine Arts Federation of New York, and the Municipal Art Society.
 Bard was known and dreaded for his progressive Republican and anti-Tammany stance.
-He was a founding member of The New York Young Republican Club.
+He was a founding member of the New York Young Republican Club.

+Early life

+Albert S. Bard was born in Norwich, Connecticut on December 19, 1866.

 Preservationist

 Bard had a particular interest in the protection of city streets and rural landscapes from the broadening of advertisements and billboards.
-From 1912-1914 Bard served as secretary and legal counsel to the Mayor's Billboard Advertising Commission and was the author of its final report.
-On a national scale, Bard took on corporations such as Standard Oil and lobbies including the Outdoor Advertising Association of America as legal counsel to the National Roadside Council from 1924 - 1955.
+From 1912 to 1914, Bard served as secretary and legal counsel to the Mayor's Billboard Advertising Commission and was the author of its final report.
+On a national scale, Bard took on corporations such as Standard Oil and lobbies including the Outdoor Advertising Association of America as legal counsel to the National Roadside Council from 1924 to 1955.
 The Council lobbied for the regulation of outdoor advertising, and, in the absence of legislation, putting consumer pressure on corporations to reduce offensive advertising.